gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My father put his arm around my shoulders.
 "Wait," he breathed.

 I waited.
-There---a glowing cluster of fruit bobbed up and down as a bat settled on the branch from which it hung.
+There—a glowing cluster of fruit bobbed up and down as a bat settled on the branch from which it hung.
 More bats arrived.
 I could not see them, but I heard their squeaking and the flapping of their wings.
 They perched among the lights above us.
 One by one the little stars disappeared, devoured by